 - Companies without on-camera talent

-Use case example: I converted a 2,000-word product guide into a 5-minute training video.
-The avatar explained features while screenshots appeared on-screen.
-Total production time: 40 minutes.
+Use case example: A 2,000-word product guide converts into a 5-minute training video in about 40 minutes - the avatar explains features while screenshots appear on-screen.

 4. Descript - Best for Editing Existing Content

-Pricing: $12/month (Creator plan) Descript isn’t a pure blog-to-video tool — it’s a video editor that happens to excel at content repurposing.
-If you already have video or podcast content, Descript turns it into clips faster than anything else.
+Pricing: $12 per month (Creator plan) Descript is not a pure blog-to-video tool - it is a video editor that excels at content repurposing.
+If you already have video or podcast content, Descript turns it into clips faster than the alternatives.

 Why Descript Stands Out